populationgenomics/saige-tenk10k/README.md

 Inputs:

 * PLINK genotype files for VRE estimation (one only)
-* VCF genotype files for SNP testing (one per chromosome)
+* VCF genotype files for SNP testing (one per chromosome, common variants)
 * TSV phenotype covariate files for expression + covariate info (one per gene + cell type combination)
-* TSV gene cis window file to specify what variants to test (one per gene)
+* TSV gene cis window file to specify what genomic region to test (one per gene)

 Outputs:

+* single-variant raw p-values (one per gene, cell type)
+* association summary statistics (gene-corrected p-values summarised, one per cell type)

+## SAIGE-QTL RV association pipeline

+Script: saige_assoc_set_test.py

+Inputs:

+* PLINK genotype files for VRE estimation (one only)
+* VCF genotype files for SNP testing (one per chromosome, rare variants)
+* TSV phenotype covariate files for expression + covariate info (one per gene + cell type combination)
+* TSV marker group file to specify what variants to test, and what weights and annotations to use (one per gene)

+Outputs:

+* set-based raw p-values (one per gene, cell type)
-* association summary statistics
+* association summary statistics (gene-corrected p-values summarised, one per cell type)

 ### SAIGE-QTL parameters explanation